 A.S.
 Matheson has been engaged in a multi-year spirals of inquiry journey of reflection at all levels.
 We created an image to represent the whole child at ASM.
 Our team wears this image as a reminder that we all need to work together in team to support our learners.
 There is not one educator who can do this work alone and the puzzle piece represents each one of us coming together to support the learners.
 The thought bubble represents the work we are doing around reflection and developing creative and critical thinking skills.
 We encourage our learners to be curious and share their wonders in all that they do.
 The heart in the hand to represent belonging and wanting all of our learners to feel that they belong at ASM.
 The light bulb represents ideas and the learning for all of us at ASM.
 Adults are always modelling learning, reflection, how to deal with challenges that come our way and persevering.

-The successes and learning experienced through this process has encouraged us to embark on two additional Spirals of Inquiry.
-The second spiral has a focus on our early learners.
-We are looking at developing structures and strategies to better transition our earliest learners into our school.
-We have been looking closely at the Social Emotional component of the new curriculum and designing an environment that will support all children as they make one of the largest transitions in their short lives.
-The third spiral focuses around self-reflection and communicating student learning in our intermediate math classrooms.
+The successes and learning experienced through this process have encouraged us to continue to look at what is going on for our learners, reflect on our own practices as educators and on the learning needed to continue this work and grow.
+We continue to look at developing structures and strategies to better transition our earliest learners into our school.
+We have been looking closely at the social-emotional component of the curriculum and designing environments that will support all children as they make one of the largest transitions in their lives.
 With explicit learning intentions, students are learning to communicate what they are able to do, what they are working on and where they need further support.

-Through these three spirals in our school, we soon realized that there were themes that threaded through them all that we needed to address as a whole school.
-In every scan, it was evident that staff, students and parents all believed in the people within the building and that the focus was on what was in the best interest of each child to be sure their needs were met and that students would feel successful.
+In every scan, it was evident that staff, students and parents could all identify people within the building that believed they would be successful.
+Parents communicated that our focus was on what was in the best interest of each child to be sure their needs were met and that students would feel successful.
 What we started to ask ourselves in each spiral was…do our students believe in themselves?